elijahladdie/football-kain-fc/README.md

 this application use ``Reactjs`` for front end and ``nodejs`` for backend

-## This application:
+## This application  enable admin to:
- - Is also crud based application.
- - Admin can create,update,delete and view data in database.
+ - create,update,delete and view data in database.
  - Use sequelize to perform different sql queries
- - Admin must login before accessing the dashboard
+ - Login before accessing the dashboard

  ![Screenshot (1)](https://user-images.githubusercontent.com/68749686/233442830-45d8d43d-9ea7-4cdd-a17a-5ed78752faa3.png)

  - It compatible with has error handling ``sweetalerties``

  ![Screenshot (5)](https://user-images.githubusercontent.com/68749686/233442923-5edd6fe9-71a6-46aa-8c93-b95a8f95dd23.png)

  - Dashboard contain progess bars tha contain the performance of the team